ModECI/Website/README.md

 We are aiming to define a <a href="MDF.html">Model Description Format (MDF)</a> which can specify a broad range of models which can be expressed as computational graphs.
+This will promote replicability, model comparison, model integration, the exchange of theoretical insights, and the leveraging of tools for model analysis and optimization across different software platforms and scientific domains.